 The Guild offers weekly classes in dance, music, theater, literary and visual arts.
 Students, young and old, novice and experienced, are invited to explore their creative voices as they are guided by teachers who are working professionals, certified art instructors and passionate artists.
 Classes are taught with a focus on sequential development of skills with the aim of establishing the groundwork for aesthetic development and a life long appreciation of the arts.

 Emmy Erickson is from Woodbury, Minnesota, and is a Vocal Music Education major at St. Olaf College.
-She believes that music is a language that everyone can speak and a way to connect with people in a way that not many other things can.
-Emmy has a passion for both music and education, while making sure that music programming and the passion for music continues to grow and ignite in people of all ages.
+She believes that music is a language that everyone can speak, and a way to connect with people like not many other things can.
+Emmy has a passion for both music and education, while making sure that music programming and love of music continues to grow and ignite in people of all ages.

 Rafael Estrella is a graduate of Carleton College, a certified art educator, and currently teaching for the Northfield School District.
 When he is not teaching art, he is drawing, creating ceramics, coaching, playing soccer, or reading.